Welcome to our facility!

 REQUIREMENTS:

-- Copy of: Photo Identification, such as a valid driver’s license, D.M.V.
+- Photo Identification, such as a valid driver’s license, D.M.V.
 Identification Card, or Passport

-- Copy of: Proof of Algebra or Calculus, Provide evidence of successful completion of one full year of Algebra, Trigonometry or Calculus with a grade of a (C ) or higher.
+- Proof of Algebra, Calculus, or Trigonometry, Provide evidence of successful completion of one full year of Algebra, Calculus or Trigonometry with a grade of a (C ) or higher.
 One full year (2 semesters) of high school or one semester post high school (e.g., Adult Ed, Community College, etc.) or provide evidence of having passed the NJATC Tech Math course.
 If your proof of the math requirement does not clearly state "ALGEBRA" or "TRIGONOMETRY" or "CALCULUS", you must submit a syllabus from your school showing the math that you are presenting was indeed Algebra, Trigonometry or Calculus.

 If you do not have the required math, you will need to take a class at any community college of your choice or the Tech Math class at www.skillsprep.org